Joint Arts Education Conference

-The Joint Arts Education Conference (JAEC) brings together Arizona’s arts learning community for a full day of professional development focused on arts education.
-How can you support high quality arts education in your school and community?
-How is arts learning impacted by Arizona’s College and Career Ready Standards?
-What do revisions to Arizona’s State Arts Standards look like?
-Join your colleagues, along with keynote speakers, John Abodeely, Deputy Director of the President’s Committee on the Arts and Humanities and Mary Leuhrsen, Executive Director of The NAMM Foundation, to explore these topics and learn how students, schools and communities can benefit from learning in and through the arts.
+Join your colleagues from across the state, along with keynote speakers, John Abodeely, Deputy Director of the President’s Committee on the Arts and Humanities and Mary Leuhrsen, Executive Director of The NAMM Foundation, to make connections, explore these topics and deepen your work helping students, schools and communities benefit from learning in, through and about the arts!

 Who should attend: Art, dance, music and theatre educators; teaching artists; arts and cultural organizations; general classroom teachers; principals; curriculum supervisors for the arts; higher education faculty.